SyysBiir/react-terminal-logger/README.md

 ReactLogger.config({
     visible : ["log", "error", "info", "warn", "logr"], //You can specify what information to show in the terminal
     save_logs: true, //Save logs to a file.
 Your logs will be saved in directory react-logger-logs.
 Default: false only_msg : true, //Show only message in terminal.
+Ignores the value of stacktrace_hide.
 Default: false
-    port: 1234 //Port on which the logger is running.
-Default: 1234 });
+    port: 1234, //Port on which the logger is running.
+Default: 1234
+    stacktrace_hide: true //Hide stacktrace.
+Default: false });
 ReactLogger.start();
 ```